yurt-page/Awesome-Cryptography-GUI/README.md

 Cross-platform certificates & keypairs manager.
 It supports managing x509 certificates and PGP keys, including the ability to generate a revocation certificate for PGP keys.

-It cans be used to generate & verify PGP keys.
-It cans also perform cryptographic operations such as signing, encryption and decryption.
+It can be used to generate & verify PGP keys.
+It can also perform cryptographic operations such as signing, encryption and decryption.
 It's finally able to retrieve certificates from LDAP servers and PGP keys from PGP-keyservers.

 You can use it on Windows with [Gpg4win](https://gpg4win.org/index.html).